trilbymedia/grav-skeleton-typhoon-rockets/pages/typography/default.md

 !
 Details on the full capabilities of Spectre.css can be found in the [Official Spectre Documentation](https://picturepan2.github.io/spectre/elements.html)

 The [Quark theme](https://github.com/getgrav/grav-theme-quark) is the new default theme for Grav built with [Spectre.css](https://picturepan2.github.io/spectre/) the lightweight, responsive and modern CSS framework.
 Spectre provides basic styles for typography, elements, and a responsive layout system that utilizes best practices and consistent language design.

+metadata

 ### Headings